 Allison Dowling, JD is the MLP Director of HJA’s Cancer Legal Assistance and Wellbeing (LAW) Project at MedStar Washington Hospital Center’s Cancer Institute, which provides no-cost legal services to patients with employment, housing, finance, insurance, healthcare planning, and other issues.
 In serving WCI patients, Allison draws on expertise gained as an attorney with Whitman-Walker Health, a federally qualified health center MLP specializing in LGBTQ and HIV care and her fellowship experience with the Pennsylvania Health Law Project.
 Allison received her J.D. and a Certificate in Public Health Law from the University of Pittsburgh School of Law and her undergraduate degree with honors from the University of Pittsburgh.
 She is barred to practice in the District of Columbia and Pennsylvania.

-Abigail Sweeney, JD (L’21) is an Equal Justice Works Fellow sponsored by Pfizer Inc. Abby (she/her/hers) is an alumna of Georgetown Law, where she worked as a student attorney in the HJA Law Clinic and a research assistant for HJA, and benefitted from the advantages offered by the academic Medical-Legal Partnership model.
-Through her fellowship project, Abby will increase vulnerable cancer patients’ access to free healthcare and estate planning documents by providing low-barrier direct services and integrating pro-bono and student volunteers into the Cancer LAW Project.
-Abby’s project seeks to address the racial health injustice in D.C. that manifests not only as disparities in disease incidence and outcomes, but also in advance planning.
+Abigail Sweeney, JD (L’21) is a Staff Attorney with HJA’s Cancer Legal Assistance and Wellbeing (LAW) Project.
+She was previously an Equal Justice Works Fellow with Cancer LAW, sponsored by Pfizer Inc. Abby (she/her/hers) is an alumna of Georgetown Law, where she worked as a student attorney in the HJA Law Clinic and a research assistant for HJA, and benefitted from the advantages offered by the academic Medical-Legal Partnership model.
+As a staff attorney, Abby continues the work she launched through her fellowship project, which focused on increasing vulnerable cancer patients’ access to free healthcare and estate planning documents by providing low-barrier direct services and integrating pro-bono and student volunteers into the Cancer LAW Project.
 Abby is a former elementary school teacher in D.C. and an alumna of Haverford College.

 Megan Gordon, JD (L’22) is an Equal Justice Works Fellow sponsored by the Art Lerner Memorial Fellowship.
 Her fellowship project focuses on increasing access to public benefits for vulnerable patients.
 While in law school, Megan was a student attorney in the HJA Law Clinic, where she developed a passion both for the MLP model and for providing direct legal services.
 Megan received her J.D. from Georgetown University Law Center and her undergraduate degree from Rice University.
 She is barred to practice law in the District of Columbia.